Technical-Enablement-PingIdentity/BXIndustry-Handlebars/documentation/README.md

 [BXGeneric](https://demo.bxgeneric.org/) is now part of BXIndustry!
 To create a BXG remix click **Remix on Glitch**, and change the vertical dropdown to Generic.
 When Generic is chosen you will be prompted for a static policy id.
 This is the flow that is loaded on the page when it loads.
 Generic is essentially just another vertical so it is located at `<hostname>/generic`.
 The Log In and Sign Up buttons are the same as any other vertical in BXI.

 **Note: BXGeneric does not include a dashboard page at this time, so you will not be redirected anywhere after you complete registration or log in.**

+## OIDC Remixes<a name="oidc-remixes"></a>

+BXIndustry now supports running DaVinci flows through a PingOne OIDC Application!
+This leverages our [OIDC SDK](https://www.npmjs.com/package/@pingidentity-developers-experience/ping-oidc-client-sdk) developed in-house.
+When creating a remix make sure to select the `Create Remix With OIDC` button after you've entered your name and prospect then enter your Issuer URL and Client ID on the following screen.
+You can fill in these values later in your remix's .env file if you don't have an application set up yet when you're creating the remix.
+Technically the OIDC SDK and BXIndustry should work against any OIDC provider, but we have only tested it against PingOne at this time.
+You may need to modify some of the functions in the `public/register-functions.js` file to populate the username from your IDPs user-info endpoint.

 ## Need Help?<a name="help"></a>